quarree100/qScope_doc/source/frontend/05_game_modes.rst

 .. note::
   For debugging purposes, some random N buildings can be marked as selected and force-connected to the heat grid for the simulation by starting the frontend script with the input flag ``--select_random N`` (int). :ref:`See more about the frontend startup flags here<frontend_startup_flags>`.

-3. After setting up the simulation input data, ``simulation.running`` will be set ``True``, which causes the simulation to actually be executed (once) in the dedicated thread via ``run_script()`` within ``simulation.run()``.
+**3.** After setting up the simulation input data, ``simulation.running`` will be set ``True``, which causes the simulation to actually be executed (once) in the dedicated thread via ``run_script()`` within ``simulation.run()``.
 The process of the latter function will sty on hold until the subprocess is done.

-4. Once the subprocess is done, :ref:`matplotlib graphs are created<graphs>` from the output data and the paths of these files will be send via UDP to the infoscreen to be displayed there in the next game stage.
+**4.** Once the subprocess is done, :ref:`matplotlib graphs are created<graphs>` from the output data and the paths of these files will be send via UDP to the infoscreen to be displayed there in the next game stage.
+Some historic data will be added to these graphs for comparison.
+Pre-calculated data, created using one of the :ref:`auxiliary scripts<interactive_programming>`, can be added for comparison.

 Simulation Mode View
 --------------------